Carnival Dream

 What We Love

 Adults-Only Areas: The Serenity Lounge is a bi-level outdoor haven for quiet-craving adults over 21.
-Balinese-style daybeds, comfy round couches, and a bar lend to the laid-back ambience.
+Balinese-style daybeds, comfy round couches, and a bar lend to the laid-back ambiance.
 Once the sun sets, it transforms into Serenity Nights, a South Beach-style club where the daytime quiet is replaced with popular music spun by a DJ.

 Salsa and Suds: Breakfast burritos and lunchtime tacos (with a hearty selection of salsas) are complimentary at the BlueIguana Cantina.
 And it's worth the fee to get a pint of Carnival’s own ThirstyFrog Red beer at the Caribbean-style RedFrog Rum Bar on the Lido Deck.